Leeds: Religion

-The majority of people in Leeds identify themselves as Christian.
-Leeds does not have a Church of England Cathedral: it is in the Anglican Diocese of Leeds (formerly in the Diocese of Ripon and Leeds), headed by the Bishop of Leeds, which has cathedrals in Bradford, Ripon and Wakefield although the Bishop's residence has been in Leeds since 2008.
+The majority of people in Leeds identify themselves as Christians.
+Leeds does not have a Church of England cathedral: although it is in the Anglican Diocese of Leeds (formerly in the Diocese of Ripon and Leeds), headed by the Bishop of Leeds, the diocese has cathedrals in Bradford, Ripon, and Wakefield (although the Bishop's residence has been in Leeds since 2008).
 The most important Anglican church is Leeds Minster, although St. George's has the largest congregation by far.

 Leeds has a Roman Catholic Cathedral, the episcopal seat of the Roman Catholic Diocese of Leeds.
-Many other Christian denominations and new religious movements are established in Leeds, including Assemblies of God, Baptist, Christian Scientist, the Church of Jesus Christ of Latter-day Saints, Community of Christ, Greek Orthodox, Jehovah's Witnesses, Jesus Army, Lutheran, Methodist, Moravian, Nazarene, Newfrontiers, Pentecostal, Salvation Army, Seventh-day Adventist, Society of Friends ("Quakers"), Unitarian, United Reformed, Vineyard, an ecumenical Chinese church, Winners' Chapel and several independent churches.
+Many other Christian denominations and new religious movements are established in Leeds, including Assemblies of God, Baptist, Christian Scientist, the Church of Jesus Christ of Latter-day Saints, Community of Christ, Greek Orthodox, Jehovah's Witnesses, Jesus Army, Lutheran, Methodist, Moravian, Nazarene, Newfrontiers, Pentecostal, Salvation Army, Seventh-day Adventist, Society of Friends ("Quakers"), Unitarian, United Reformed, Vineyard, an ecumenical Chinese church, Winners' Chapel, and several independent churches.

 The proportion of Muslims in Leeds is slightly above average for the country (5.4% as of 2011).
 Mosques can be found throughout the city, serving Muslim communities in Chapeltown, Harehills, Hyde Park and parts of Beeston.
 The largest mosque is Leeds Grand Mosque in Hyde Park.

 The Sikh community is represented by gurdwaras (temples) spread across the city, the largest being in Chapeltown.
 There is also a colourful religious annual procession, called the Nagar Kirtan, into Millennium Square in the city centre on 13–14 April to celebrate Vaisakhi—the Sikh New Year and the birth of the religion.
 It is estimated that around 3,000 Sikhs in Leeds take part in this annual event.

 Leeds's Jewish community is the third-largest in the United Kingdom, after London and Greater Manchester.
 The areas of Alwoodley and Moortown contain sizeable Jewish populations.
 There are eight active synagogues in Leeds.
 The Hindu community in Leeds has a temple (mandir) at Hyde Park.
 The temple has all the major Hindu deities and is dedicated to the Lord Mahavira of the Jains.

-Various Buddhist traditions are represented in Leeds, including: Soka Gakkai, Theravada, Tibetan, Triratna Buddhist Community and Zen.
+Various Buddhist traditions are represented in Leeds, including: Soka Gakkai, Theravada, Tibetan, Triratna Buddhist Community, and Zen.
 The Buddhist community (sangha) comes together to celebrate the major festival of Wesak in May.

-There is also a community of the Bahá'í Faith in Leeds.
+There is also a community of the Baháʼí Faith in Leeds.

 Public services

 Water supply and sewerage services in Leeds are provided by Yorkshire Water, part of the Kelda Group.
 Prior to 1973 water and sewerage services had been provided by the Leeds Corporation.
 Leeds City Council has a target of 11MW of renewable energy from onshore wind by 2010 and an aspirational target of 75MW by 2020.
-There are currently no operational wind farms in Leeds, but a planning application by Banks Renewables Ltd for five turbines at Hook Moor near Micklefield was approved in 2011.
+There are currently no operational wind farms in Leeds, but a planning application by Banks Renewables Ltd for five turbines at Hook Moor, near Micklefield, was approved in 2011.